NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 #### First Time User

-* As a first time user, I am want to navigate around the site easily
+* As a first time user, I  want to navigate around the site easily
 * As a first time user, I want to know quickly what the site is about
 * As a first time user, if I am interested to do so, I would like to sign up for an account in a smooth and simple fashion
 * As a first time user, I want to access the site via any device